structured-query-language/structured-query-language.github.io/show-imported-keys.md

 | 2023-05-20 08:33:09.843 -0700 | SCRATCH          | SAQIB_ALI      | CUSTOMERS     | CUSTOMER_ID    | SCRATCH          | SAQIB_ALI      | ORDERS        | CUSTOMER_ID    | 1            | NO ACTION   | NO ACTION   | CUSTOMER_FOREING_KEY | PRIMARY_KEY | NOT DEFERRABLE | FALSE |         |
 | 2023-05-20 08:33:09.843 -0700 | SCRATCH          | SAQIB_ALI      | ITEMS         | ITEM_ID        | SCRATCH          | SAQIB_ALI      | ORDERS        | ITEM_ID        | 1            | NO ACTION   | NO ACTION   | ITEM_FOREIGN_KEY     | PRIMARY_KEY | NOT DEFERRABLE | FALSE |         |

-## Query to show all the tables that have a Primary Key in a Foreign Key constraint
+## Query to show all the tables that use a Primary Key from a given table in a Foreign Key constraint
 ```sql
 SHOW EXPORTED KEYS in scratch.saqib_ali.customers;
 ```